One week out, Biden imagines a post-Trump America and the president launches more attacks

 In some of his sharpest language yet, Biden cast a spotlight on recent police killings of unarmed African Americans.
 He named George Floyd, Breonna Taylor and Jacob Blake, Black Americans who either were killed or wounded by police this year, saying they would “inspire a new wave of justice in America.”

 “A season of protest has broken out all across the nation.
-Some of it is just senseless burning and looting and violence that can’t be tolerated — and won’t,” Biden said, citing the graphic details of Floyd’s killing by a white officer.
+Some of it is just senseless burning and looting and violence that can’t be tolerated — and won’t,” Biden said.
 “But much of it is a cry for justice from a community that’s long had a knee of injustice on their neck.”

 Biden has sometimes struggled to balance an embrace of racial justice protests with his criticism of violence and looting.
-On Tuesday, Biden and his running mate, Sen. Kamala D. Harris (D-Calif.), issued a statement denouncing the fatal police shooting of Walter Wallace Jr. in Philadelphia the previous day while also calling for an end to the violence and looting that occurred during some of the ensuing protests.
+On Tuesday, Biden and Harris issued a statement denouncing the fatal police shooting of Walter Wallace Jr. in Philadelphia the previous day while also calling for an end to the violence and looting that occurred during some of the ensuing protests.

 Democrats hope to spring an upset in Georgia thanks in part to large turnout among African American voters.
 Later Tuesday, Biden spoke in Atlanta, where he took note of the race’s closeness, as some polls suggest he and Trump are essentially tied in the traditionally Republican state.

 Biden spoke at a “car rally,” and some of the loudest applause and honking came when he drew a contrast with Trump on the issue of race.
 “He won’t say, ‘Black lives matter,’ because they do.
 We know they matter,” said Biden.
-He also slammed Sen. David Perdue (R-Ga.) for mockingly mispronouncing Harris’s name in recent comments that many of her supporters saw a racist.
+He also slammed Sen. David Perdue (R-Ga.) for mockingly mispronouncing Harris’s name in recent comments that many of her supporters saw as racist.
 “It’s gotta stop,” Biden said.

-At his own three campaign events Tuesday, Trump had a sharply different message.
+At Trump’s three campaign events Tuesday, the president had a sharply different message.
 Speaking of widespread virus testing before a crowd in Lansing, Mich., Trump remarked, “In many ways, I hate it.”
 He blamed the current surge in case numbers on the broader availability of testing, though hospitalizations also have been rising.

 The virus was not the only issue on which Trump’s words were at odds with the truth.
 As he left the White House to hit the campaign trail, Trump told reporters, “It would be very, very proper and very nice if a winner were declared on Nov.
 3 instead of counting ballots for two weeks, which is totally inappropriate, and I don’t believe that that’s [allowed] by our laws.”